-The Black Diamond Hydrobox Hot Water Heat Pump System is designed to easily integrate with any hot water cylinder, and can even be retrofitted to an existing hot water cylinder.
+The Black Diamond Hydrobox Hot Water Heat Pump System is designed to easily integrate with existing hot water cylinders so you can benefit from capital cost savings on retrofits.

 The locally developed and tested Black Diamond Hydrobox Hot Water Heat Pump System is specifically designed to provide hot water for the whole family all year long, no matter what the temperature outside.

 Tested in some of the most extreme environments in New Zealand, the Black Diamond Hydrobox System has been designed with cold temperatures in mind.
 In fact, it can effectively operate in a wide temperature range from -15°C all the way up to 45°C.